cvilsmeier/sqinn-go/prebuilt/howto.md

 That's it.

 Each prebuilt sqinn binary was built by a github runner supported by github.com.
-If you do not trust github.com (or whatever company owns github.com at the moment), you can always build sqinn yourself and use that.
+If you do not trust Microsoft (or whoever owns github.com at the moment), you can always build sqinn yourself and use that.

 Also, if you need sqinn for a platform that is not officially supported by github.com,